 Secondary antipsychotic medication effects such as weight gain and metabolic syndrome are associated with chronic illnesses linked to an early mortality in schizophrenia.
-We will determine the overall incidence of major gastrointestinal disorders and the relationship between gastrointestinal bowel disorders and antipsychotic induced weight gain and metabolic syndrome in schizophrenia.
-Future studies may help determine whether gastrointestinal disease influences the relationship between specific genetic markers and incidence of antipsychotic induced weight gain or metabolic syndrome.
-In the long term, these studies may lead to improved illness prediction and life expectancy in schizophrenia.
+We will determine the relationship between gastrointestinal disorders and antipsychotic induced weight gain and metabolic syndrome.
+Understanding this relationship may help improve risk predictions for chronic somatic conditions thereby leading to improved life expectancy.
+Future studies will then help determine whether gastrointestinal disease influences the relationship between specific genetic markers and incidence of antipsychotic induced weight gain or metabolic syndrome.